By Bruce Niederer

 For simple home-built projects, many of the materials I’ve mentioned above will work on molds surfaces.
 Meguiar’s or other carnauba-based car waxes will work and they are easy to find.
 The aerosol sprays–Stoner Thermoset Mold Release agents and Aqua Net hair spray can work well by themselves or in conjunction with a wax.
 The trick is to mist the sprays over the mold surface.
 Multiple thin coats work much better than a couple heavy coats and result in a better surface profile as well.
 Many times the first part pulled from a mold is the most problematic and the wax/spray used in combination addresses the issue very well.
 You can read what a friend did to build a mold and make fan shrouds for our local Metro Buses using the wax and hairspray method here in Epoxyworks #14.

 There are also a wide variety of application-specific commercial mold release products.
-Application variables are resin type (epoxy, PE or VE), cure schedule (room temperature cure or post cured) and the size and complexity of the mold.
+Application variables are resin type (epoxy, PE or VE), cure schedule (room temperature cured or post-cured) and the size and complexity of the mold.
 For room temperature projects, I have become enamored with Part-All Paste Wax #2.
 It’s a little different to apply than a car wax – you don’t let it dry to a haze or it is really hard to buff out.
-I let it sit for about 60 seconds and then start buffing with cheese cloth.
+I let it sit for about 60 seconds and then start buffing with cheesecloth.
 The result is a highly polished surface that resists separation and fish-eyes.